TEG in Secondary Schools

 • The TEG office can provide general feedback for teachers after the exam regarding students' strengths and weaknesses and general advice is given regarding language learning and teaching strategies.

-A1 - B2 (Full Exam): €100 per person
+B1 - B2 (Full Exam): €100 per person

-A1 - B2 (Oral Exam only): €80 per person
+B1 - B2 (Oral Exam only): €80 per person

 Exam fees must be paid in full by the school at the time of registration.
+(November)

 If students withdraw from the exam after registration has been completed, or do not present for the exam, exam fees will not be refunded.

-2. Can secondary school students do any of the TEG examinations and how do we choose the appropriate level?
+Can secondary school students do any of the TEG examinations and how do we choose the appropriate level?

-Yes.
+Secondary school students as part of their registered school group can take either the TEG B1 or B2 exam.
 We recommend that teachers read the TEG syllabuses and sample papers to familiarise themselves with the skillset at each level.
-We have recently developed a placement test which gives learners and teachers a general idea of the learner's current proficiency.
-A sample paper could also be used as an in-class exam to determine their current level.
-However, teachers are advised to contact the Centre for Irish Language for guidance with regard to choosing the appropriate level for students.
-You can call (01) 708 3737 or send an email to teanga@mu.ie.
+We have recently developed a test which gives learners and teachers a general idea of the learner's current proficiency.
+A sample exam paper could also be used as an in-class exam to determine their current level.
+However, teachers are advised to contact the TEG office for guidance about choosing the appropriate level for students.
+You can call (01) 708 3737 or send an email to teg@mu.ie.

-3. What are the levels available in the TEG system?
+What are the levels available in the TEG system?

-4. Can students with a disability/learning difficulty sit a TEG exam?
+Can students with a disability/learning difficulty sit a TEG exam?

-5. Where do exams take place?
+Where do exams take place?

 Oral exam only: Depending on the number of students in your group and the availability of TEG examiners in your area, every effort will be made to hold the oral exams in your school during and after school hours.

-6. How will results be provided?
+How will results be provided?

 Full exam: The overall mark attained by the student will be provided together with a breakdown of the marks attained in the various sections.